FIDL language specification

 library fuchsia.composition;

-// "using" to import library "fuchsia.geometry" and create a shortform called "geo"
+// "using" to import library "fuchsia.geometry" under the alias "geo"

 using fuchsia.geometry as geo;

 The scope of library and using declarations is limited to a single file.
-Each individual file within a FIDL library must restate the library declaration together with any using declarations needed by that file.
+Each file in a FIDL library must restate the library declaration and any using declarations that the file needs.

 FIDL supports a number of builtin types as well as declarations of new types (e.g. structs, unions, type aliases) and protocols.